grimch/logidoclet/README.md

 #### Options
 *   `-d <directory>`: **(Required)** Specifies the output directory. **It is highly recommended to use a directory outside of `target/`** (e.g., `build/prolog-docs`) to prevent generated files from being deleted by `mvn clean`.
 *   `-docletpath <path_to_jar>`: **(Required)** Specifies the path to the LogiDoclet JAR file.
 You must build the project first (`mvn clean install`) to create this JAR in the `target/` directory.
-*   `-outputCommentary`: (Optional) Includes Javadoc comments in the Prolog output.
-If omitted, a "minimal" version without comments is generated.
+*   `-outputMode`: (Optional) Defines if the "full" version, that includes Javadoc comments in the Prolog output,  a "minimal" version without comments, or "both" (default) is generated.
 *   All other standard `javadoc` options like `--source-path` and `-subpackages` are supported.

 #### Example Commands